Cruise Night on Main Street returns to downtown Middletown

 "It's a quasar blue, it's a 93-94 vette color," he said.

-19 awards were given out, but for the owners it's more about getting to share each unique car with others, and the miles and miles worth of memories they hold.
+Nineteen awards were given out, but for the owners, it's more about getting to share each unique car with others, and the miles and miles worth of memories they hold.

 "I've had it since 2005, my only regret is I didn't buy it before then.
 Always wanted one since I was a kid," said Dave Brooks of Glastonbury.